 The California statute is one of the most restrictive laws in terms of what employers may not do.
 Some states’ laws addressing this issue only apply when an employer’s policy is otherwise silent on the issue.
 See, e.g., N.Y.
 Lab.
 L. § 198-c.
 Other states allow an employer to enact a “use it or lose it” policy but require that they notify employees and give them a reasonable opportunity to use accrued vacation days.
 See, e.g., Mass.
 Gen. L. ch.
 149 § 148, Mass.
 Atty.
 Gen. Advisory 99/1.

 If you or your business needs assistance with a legal matter, a skilled and experienced employment law attorney can advocate for your interests and help you understand your business’ rights and obligations.
 James G. Schwartz has practiced business and commercial law in the Bay Area since 1976.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a member of our team.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our team.

 More Blog Posts: